Bader-Idris/portfolio_v2/client/README.md

 > good tips & tricks

-Simon On YouTube, put these as a setup.sh file, Appearingly he's an enemy
+Simon On YouTube, put these as a setup.sh file

 ```sh
 # before these steps, install @ionic/cli @ionic/core && maybe @capacitor/cli also, -g is great here,